coracle-social/pomade/README.md

 }
 ```

-Each signer then finds any sessions that were registered with the provided `inbox` and sends its `client`, `threshold`, and a newly generated OTP to its `mailer` service.
+Each signer then finds any sessions that were registered with the provided `inbox` and sends its `client`, `threshold`, and a newly generated `otp` to its `mailer` service.

 ```typescript
 {